cerebral/cerebral/packages/docs/content/concepts/02_signals.en.md

 ]
 ```

 Cerebral uses the [function-tree](https://github.com/cerebral/function-tree) project to implement its signals.
 A function-tree allows you to define a tree of functions to be executed.
 In Cerebral world we call the arrays in a function-tree **chains**.
 These chains contains functions, we call them **actions**.
-So to sum up, signals are chains of actions.
+So to sum up: *"signals are chains of actions"*.

-The first action in the chain above is defined inline.
-When the signal is called the function will be run and a **context** will be passed to it.
+The first action in the chain above is defined inline, normally you define these actions in separate files.
+When the signal is called the action will be run and a **context** will be passed to it.
 This context holds everything the action wants to do, it being state updates, talking to the server or whatever else.
 What is available on the context is defined when you configure your Cerebral application.

-This means defining a signal in Cerebral does not use any APIs.
+This means defining a signal in Cerebral does not require an API.
 You only define plain functions, arrays and later you will see objects.
 That means everything related to state updates and other side effects will be provided when the signal runs.
 This decoupling makes it very easy to test actions and also the whole signal.

 ### Factories
-Factories is a general concept that is heavily used in Cerebral.
-Let us say that you wanted a generic **set**.
+Factories is a general concept in programming languages that is heavily used in Cerebral.
+Let us say that you wanted a generic way to **set** state directly in the signal.

 ```js
 function setFactory(path, value) {